fruzs/dbt-davidp/dbt-greenery/README.md

 ```
 A: 8.125 --> 8 orders per hour on average

+---
-5. On average, how long does an order take from being placed to being delivered?
+Q: On average, how long does an order take from being placed to being delivered?
+---
-6. How many users have only made one purchase?
+Q: How many users have only made one purchase?
 Two purchases?
 Three+ purchases?
+---
-7. On average, how many unique sessions do we have per hour?
+Q: On average, how many unique sessions do we have per hour?

 ### Resources: